 I tend to have a more optimistic, upbeat, faith- and stewardship-based view of retirement.
 That said, I think the author of the Forbes article is right to discuss some of the harder truths about retirement.
 Sometimes you just need to be brutally honest about certain things.
 Things may not be quite as good or bad as the popular media would have you believe, but that doesn’t mean that there aren’t things you need to be on guard against.

-The truth may be different than you think
+The truth may be different from what you think

-If you watch the financial company commercials on TV or look at their ads in print or online, you would think that retirement is just a simple matter of saving and investing and planning where you will live and how you will spend your time.
+If you watch the financial company commercials on TV or look at their ads in print or online, you would think that retirement is just a simple matter of saving, investing, and planning where you will live and how you will spend your time.
 (And, of course, you can find any number of companies offering innumerable products and services to help you do just that.)
 The problem is that they are not telling you the whole story.

 You are probably saving something for retirement.
-And you have an idea of where you’re going to live and what you would like to do in retirement.
+And you have an idea of where you’ll live and what you would like to do in retirement.
 Much of this may well come to fruition, and most of the guidance you will receive assumes that it will.
-Just plan and save enough and invest wisely and all your retirement hopes and dreams will come true.
+Just plan and save enough, invest wisely, and all your retirement hopes and dreams will come true.

 The hard truths